munificent/game-programming-patterns/book/introduction.markdown

 *   And, finally, performance is critical in games.
 Game developers are in a constant race to see who can squeeze the most out of their platform.
-    Tricks for shaving off cycles can mean the difference between an A-rated game and millions of sales, or dropped frames and angry reviewers.
+    Tricks for shaving off cycles can mean the difference between an A-rated game and millions of sales or dropped frames and angry reviewers.

 ## How to Read the Book